syncfusion-content/wpf-docs/wpf/SfDiagram/Nodes.md

 Example 1

-The following code example illustrates how to disable Dragging in a Node in SfDiagram:
+The following code example illustrates how to disable Dragging a Node in the SfDiagram:

 [C#]